 So lets look at some of the product on the market and see what the pro’s and con’s are.
 And then we will look at why SmartCrutch is a See No Bounds choice.

 There a several main types of crutches.

 - Gutter crutch

 Forearm Open Cuff – These sit on your forearms where you gain most of the stability and the hand grip sits on a vertical to take your body weigh.
 For short term use these are great but are they great as off-road crutches?
-Due to the design there are good and bad points, the good this with the open Cuff is if you fall you can throw them away from your body.
+Due to the design there are good and bad points.
+The good with the open cuff is if you fall you can throw them away from your body.
 However, there is a greater chance that you arm could in fact simply slip out of the open cuff.
-So as these are not designed to be taken into extreme situations it is safe to say the answer would be no. Although, if you was to upgrade the Ferrell then they may just cope with some light off road use.
+So as these are not designed to be taken into extreme situations it is safe to say the answer would be no. Although, if you was to upgrade the ferrell then they may just cope with some light off road use.

 Under Arm – These are not something that are seen very often these days.
-As A crutch for day to day use they are terrible.
-Uncomfortably and clumsy.
+As a crutch for day to day use they are terrible.
+Uncomfortable and clumsy.
 For off road use they are a big No No. Literally nothing more to say.